Prairie Home hands Bunceton its first loss of the season with 4-3 victory

 “Hats off to their coaching staff and TY Stidham for throwing a great ball game in tough pitching conditions,” Ray said.
 “We seemed off balance at the plate all evening long and were unable to produce runs like we have in our past several games.
 We lost a game that we very much needed to win, one that could hurt us down the road, but it is definitely a loss that we needed.
 We have three games a week from this point forward.
 It will be interesting to see how we bounce back.”

 Ty Stidham picked up the complete game victory for Prairie Home while Dillon Alpers took the loss for Bunceton.
-In seven innings, Stidham struck out four batters and gave up just three runs on seven hits and two walks.
-Alpers, meanwhile, pitched the first five innings and allowed four runs on eight hits and one walk while striking out four.
-Hunter Shuffield then came in and pitched two innings in relief and surrendered two hits while striking out one batter.
+In seven innings, Stidham struck out five batters and gave up just three runs on eight hits and two walk.
+Alpers, meanwhile, pitched the first five innings and allowed four runs on seven hits and one walk while striking out four.
+Hunter Shuffield then came in and pitched two innings in relief and surrendered one hit while striking out one batter.

-Prairie Home also out-hit Bunceton 10-7, with Clayton Pethan going 3-for-4 with one RBI.
-Wells had a single, home run and three RBIs while Blake Petsel added two singles, Blane Petsel one double and Ty Stidham and John Fontanna each with one single.
+Wells had a single, home run and three RBIs to lead all hitters for Prairie Home.
+Blake Petsel also had two hits with two singles while Clayton Pethan added one single and one RBI and Blane Petsel, Ty Stidham and John Fontanna each with one single.

-For Bunceton, Layne Maddex went 2-for-3 with a single and a double.
-Dylan Flatt and Dillon Alpers each had a home run and one RBI while Hunter Riechers doubled and drove in one run.
-Hunter Shuffield also doubled in the game while Brayden Doyle had one single.
+For Bunceton, Dylan Flatt went 2-for-3 with a double, home run and one RBI.
+Dillon Alpers and Brayden Doyle each had one single and one double while Jason Burnett added a home run and one RBI and Hunter Shuffield with one double and one RBI.

 Prairie Home hands Bunceton its first loss of the season with 4-3 victory